MookieFumi/mookiefumi.github.io/_posts/2019-10-20-unit-testing-tools-using-your-MacOS-terminal.md

 <https://github.com/tonerdo/coverlet>

-It has different integrations, VsTest, MSBuild and Global tool but let me show you the integration with MSBuild.

-To use it, we have to include the **coverlet.msbuild** package in the test project.
+It has different integrations, VsTest, MSBuild and Dotnet Global tool but let me show you only the integration with MSBuild.
+To use it, we have to include the **coverlet.msbuild** package in our test project.
 So now we can execute the unit test collecting code coverage data.

 ```bash
 dotnet test NBAStats.Core.Test.csproj /p:CollectCoverage=true